Are Physical Health and Mental Health Related?

 Neurotransmitters that Help Us Feel Better

-Endorphins: You’ve like heard the term ‘runner’s high.’
+Endorphins: You’ve likely heard the term ‘runner’s high.’
 Until a few years ago, scientists thought that all good feelings associated with sustained exercise involved this single hormone.
 It turns out this was only part of the whole picture.
-Endorphins can be thought of as the body’s natural pain reliever, and in fact act in much the same way as an opiate: they relieve pain and help you feel relaxed.
-Endorphins are processed by the exact same receptors inside the body as codeine or morphine, and produce a similar effect (with the exception that your body’s natural endorphins are non-addictive!).
+Endorphins can be thought of as the body’s natural pain reliever, and in fact, act in much the same way as an opiate: they relieve pain and help you feel relaxed.
+Endorphins are processed by the exact same receptors inside the body as codeine or morphine and produce a similar effect (with the exception that your body’s natural endorphins are non-addictive!).
 Recent studies, however, have discovered that endorphins, while activated immediately with the brain’s detection of pain, do not significantly accumulate in the bloodstream until after about an hour’s worth of exercise.
 This doesn’t explain those mood boosters that happen much sooner in a workout, which we will turn to next.

 Serotonin: This is a complicated hormone that has a variety of functions.
 For the purposes of this post, it is enough to say that serotonin contributes significantly to feelings of happiness and well-being.
 Serotonin is now considered to be one of the key neurotransmitters released during exercise that enhances positive mood.
 As a general rule, the four best non-pharmaceutical strategies you can use to increase serotonin levels in your body include exercise, sunlight, meditation, and massage.

 Dopamine: Dopamine is the ‘reward’ hormone that provides you with that sense of satisfaction after solving a puzzle or accomplishing a challenging task.
 Your body also provides you with a healthy dose of it during exercise, as a way of saying “thanks, I’m loving this, please do this again soon!”